damarte/immich-slideshow-old-devices/README.md

-# Immich Slideshow for Old Devices
+# Immich Slideshow for old Devices

-A simple PHP-based slideshow application for Immich album photos, designed to work on older devices and browsers (iOS 9, old Android...).
+A simple PHP-based slideshow application for Immich album photos, designed to work on older devices and browsers (iOS 9, old Android, ECMAScript 2009...).
 It displays photos from a specified Immich album in a full-screen slideshow format.

+One day I decided to dust off two old iPads I had in a drawer (an iPad 2 and an iPad mini) to use them as digital photo frames, so my parents could see their granddaughter's photos from an album of my Immich instance.

+I searched for projects already created for this purpose and found the great [Immich Kiosk](https://github.com/damongolding/immich-kiosk), it's a good project but it doesn't work on such old devices, so I decided to create a simple alternative but that works on older browsers and devices.

+> [!NOTE]
+> If your device supports [Immich Kiosk](https://github.com/damongolding/immich-kiosk), maybe you should use it before this project.

+> [!IMPORTANT]
+> **This project is not affiliated with [Immich][immich-github-url]**

 ## Features